All Episodes

 The Royal Bank, you can't get a subprime mortgage from the Royal Bank of Canada.

-Government didn't destroy the banking system in Canada the way the federal government, Barney Frank and his pals, Fannie Mae and Freddie Mac systematically undermined the property market and the banking system of the United States.
+Government didn't destroy the banking system in Canada the way the federal government, Barney Frank and his pals at Fannie Mae and Freddie Mac, systematically undermined the property market and the banking system of the United States.

-And that's one reason why Canada's economy emerged uh more healthily in 2008 uh than the United States did.
+And that's one reason why Canada's economy emerged more healthily in 2008 than the United States did.

-Now, Mark, you know the polite Canadian will let will let you talk, even though I phoned in.
+Now, Mark, you know the polite Canadian will let you talk even though I phoned in.

-What I will say is I've never known anyone, because I'm I'm gonna hold you in the other point, I've never known anyone refused service uh in a Canadian hospital.
+What I will say is I've never known anyone, because I'm going to hold you on the other point, I've never known anyone refused service in a Canadian hospital.

 The rhetoric and the propaganda that is spouted down here about how our health care system is broken is purely rhetoric and propaganda.

-Last week my father had uh hernia surgery uh at the Schoaldice Clinic, which is north of Toronto, world famous uh clinic.
+Last week, my father had hernia surgery at the Scholdice Clinic, just north of Toronto, world-famous clinic.

-Okay, well I'll I'll come back to the the health care thing because I don't want to get into health care today.
+Okay, well, I'll come back to the health care thing because I don't want to get into healthcare today.

 That guy is dead.

-He's paid in he paid into this system and his family paid into this lousy system all their life, and because he didn't have the card, he was i he was sick.
+He paid into this system, and his family paid into this lousy system all their life.

 He had chest pains.